benvaljean/benvaljean.github.io/_posts/2008-09-17-Restore_using_NTBACKUP_(Exchange).markdown

 This page details the process of restoring a Microsoft Exchange database using NTBACKUP and replaying the log files back into the database whilst overcoming some common errors.
-The guide below already presumes the read has some knowledge of Exchange and that the replacement server has been rebuilt, and Exchange installed.
+The guide below already presumes the user has some knowledge of Exchange and that the replacement server has been rebuilt, and Exchange installed.
 The server must have the same service pack update as the server where the database was originally hosted.